Behind the Scenes at HBS Admissions

 What did you enjoy most about evaluating candidates while in HBS admissions?

-I had the privilege of meeting the brightest and most diverse set of people from all over the world, doing things I could never have imagined.
+I had the privilege of meeting the brightest and most diverse people from all over the world and doing things I could never have imagined.
 I learned about new cultures, passions, and jobs and met people I would likely never have met under any other circumstances.

 The candidates were almost always dedicated, hard-working, and devoted to whatever they focused on.
 I was allowed an “inside” look into people’s lives—the challenges and the triumphs.
 I was often amazed not just by what people accomplished but by what they overcame.